jvorssel/Sushi/Sushi/README.md

 <br>
 <br>
 **Writing the generated script to a file:**<br>
-The `ModelConverter.FlushToFile'Async'` can be used to write the script contents to a file with a given name and path.
+The `ModelConverter.WriteToFile'Async'` can be used to write the script contents to a file with a given name and path.
 This method uses the `ModelConverter.MergeModelsToString` method internally to join the generated script(s) to one string.
 <br>
 > *PLEASE NOTE:* The `fileName` argument does not include its extension.
 This is defined in the language-specification.

 **Minifying the generated script:**<br>
 Basic script minification is supported.
 This only removes return-newline(s), tabs, comments and leading-whitespaces.
-This can be done in the `ModelConverter.MergeModelsToString` and `ModelConverter.FlushToFile'Async'` methods.
+This can be done in the `ModelConverter.MergeModelsToString` and `ModelConverter.WriteToFile'Async'` methods.
 Both have a `minify:boolean` argument.
 <br>
 <br>